UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 !!! tip "Managing permissions"
     If you're working with other members of your group and need to make your files more accessible, see our [bash cheat sheet](../../../support_and_training/cheat_sheet/#linux-file-permissions).
 This offers an overview on Linux file permissions, ownership, and some tips for working with collaborators.

+## Storage Expectations and Policies

+Our HPC storage array is designed for high performance, not long-term storage.
+It is built entirely on high-speed flash, which is significantly more expensive and limited in capacity than typical archival storage.

+1. **{==Important: Your Data are Not Backed Up==}**

+    Data stored on our system are not backed up.
+While we strive for high reliability, we cannot guarantee data recovery in the event of hardware failure, accidental deletion, or account termination.

+    In particular:

+    * Users are responsible for making their own backups of important data to alternative storage for archival purposes.
+Examples include our [rental](../rental_storage/) or [AWS](../tier2_storage/) offerings, local lab storage, external hard drives, university storage services, among others.

+    * Data will be deleted when a user’s affiliation ends (e.g., graduation, job change, retirement), in accordance with our [data retention policy](../../../policies/loss_of_university_affiliation/).

+2. **HPC Storage is Not Infinite**

+    Because our flash-based storage is optimized for performance, we rely on all users to perform regular housekeeping to manage their storage usage.
+Assuming infinite space can lead to full filesystems, which can cause system-wide slowdowns or failures.

+    Please:

+    * Perform periodic housekeeping.

+    * Avoid accumulating redundant or outdated datasets.

+    * Use alternative storage for archival purposes.

+If you're unsure about how to move or back up your data, or would like recommendations, don’t hesitate to [contact support](../../../support_and_training/consulting_services/).

 ## Best Practices